gourmetjs/gourmet-ssr/docs/tutorial-3.md

 See Knex [documentation](https://knexjs.org/#Schema) for details about the schema API.

-When you run `npm run migrate` command, `up()` function of each migration file will be invoked, in the lexicographical order of filenames - that's why the filename starts with digits.
+When you run `npm run migrate` command, which, in turn, runs `knex migrate:latest`, `up()` function of each migration file will be invoked, in the lexicographical order of filenames - that's why the filename starts with digits.
 Knex internally maintains a separate database table (`knex_migrations`) to keep track of the applied migrations and skips already applied ones.
 So, `npm run migrate` command is safe to run many times.

-`down()` is a reverse function of `up()` to rollback the schema modification, invoked by `npm run migrate:rolleback` command.
+`down()` is a reverse function of `up()` that rolls back the schema modification, invoked by `npm run migrate:rolleback` command.

 ### knexfile.js